h2k/aws-ec2-cuda-ollama/README.md

 a.
 Go to EC2 dashboard and click "Launch instance"
 b.
 Name your instance (e.g., "Ollama-GPU-Server")
 c.
 AMI: Search for and select "Deep Learning Base OSS Nvidia Driver GPU AMI (Ubuntu 22.04)"
 d.
-Instance type: g4dn.xlarge (4 vCPUs, 16 GiB Memory, 1 GPU)
+Instance type: *g4ad.xlarge* or g4dn.xlarge (4 vCPUs, 16 GiB Memory, 1 GPU)
 e.
 Create or select a key pair for SSH access
 f.
 Network settings: Create a security group with the following rules:
    - Allow SSH (port 22) from your IP
    - Allow Custom TCP (port 8080) from anywhere (0.0.0.0/0)
 g.
-Configure storage: At least 30 GiB
+Configure storage: At least *60 GiB*
 h.
 Launch the instance

 ## 2. Connect to EC2 Instance